JoelGMSec/EvilnoVNC/README.md

 - [ ] Any idea...

+## Disclaimer

+**Warning:** This tool has not been fully tested in Virtual Desktop Infrastructure (VDI) environments, such as those provided by platforms like AWS with pre-installed Kali Linux.
+Initial testing has revealed functionality issues in these environments.

+We recommend using a distribution such as **Ubuntu** for optimal performance.
+We are conducting further tests to improve compatibility with more environments.
+Stay tuned for future updates.

 # License
 This project is licensed under the GNU 3.0 license - see the LICENSE file for more details.